Polyendocrine Metabolic Ovarian Syndrome (PMOS) Diet: Friendly Foods & FAQs

 OR use a low carb wrap with cheese of choice

-Does cutting out dairy help PCOS?
+Does cutting out dairy help PMOS?

-Currently, there is not enough evidence to recommend avoiding dairy completely in PCOS however many individuals still choose to avoid dairy.
+Currently, there is not enough evidence to recommend avoiding dairy completely in PMOS however many individuals still choose to avoid dairy.
 Dairy products (milk, cheese and yoghurt) appear to have no negative impacts on fertility and ovulation.
 [1]

 Consumption of dairy products is associated with a lower risk of developing Type 2 Diabetes, which is especially important for women with PCOS.
 This is because PCOS is a risk factor for developing pre-diabetes, Type 2 Diabetes and gestational diabetes.
 In fact, individuals with PCOS have a 7x higher risk of developing Type 2 Diabetes than individuals without PCOS.[2]